The storm of 1962

-Sometimes called 'The Great Atlantic Storm of 1962' or the 'Ash Wednesday Storm' The Nor'Easter hit Strathmere in March 1962.
+The storm of 1962 Sometimes called The Great Atlantic Storm of 1962' or the 'Ash Wednesday Storm' 'The Nor'Easter hit Strathmere in March 1962.
 For 3 days the storm battered the eastern coast down to the Carolinas.
 There were reports of 20 foot waves, and 70+ mile winds down the eastern coast of the US.
 Beaches and barrier islands were washed away along with many homes, forever changing the entire coastline.
 There use to be several beachfont homes on the oceanside of the point in Strathmere, which were destroyed.
 Sand dunes fill that area now, where those homes once stood.
+The first group of personal photos were sent to us by a Strathmere resident.
+The photos were taken after the storm, and show the extensive damage that many homes suffered.
+Some homes were rebuilt or moved to 'safer' locations, while some were damaged beyond repair.

 This little cottage on Winthrop, still stands today.